Joey Boots, Howard Stern ‘Whack Pack’ Radio Costar, Dead At 49

 There is no word yet on funeral arrangements or memorial services for Joey Boots.
 One thing is certain, The Howard Stern Show and the Whack Pack will not be the same without him.

-[Featured image by Getty Images/Stringer]
+[Featured Image by Getty Images/Stringer]